 The other significant organisation that plans to move to King’s Cross is Google, who propose to locate their European headquarters right next to the station.
 What is especially significant about Google is that they are the type of company that places great emphasis on making the workplace a pleasant and stimulating environment whilst at the same time giving their staff facilities to relax.
 Evan Davis claimed that a further attraction for them is that the Central St Martins University of the Arts is nearby and they will be near the designers with the ideas that will provide the artistic input for some of the Google products.
 Again this would appear to be contrary to traditional agglomeration theory which emphasises the importance of having access to financial, legal and business institutions.

 Not mentioned by Evan Davis, but also relevant, is the importance of language.
 Professional people (especially young professional people) worldwide can generally speak English well and would feel comfortable moving to London.
-Conversely for a European Headquarters, London might not be at the heart of Europe but an employer can be fairly confident in London of attracting staff who are proficient in both English, a specific foreign language and have the relevant skills for the job in question.
+Conversely for a European Headquarters, London might not be at the heart of Europe but an employer can be fairly confident in London of attracting staff who are proficient in both English and a specific foreign language and also have the relevant skills for the job in question.

 It seems that Google really are determined to make the most of their location and the latest news is that they have almost literally gone back to drawing board.
 They now plan to build something that is even more ambitious than the one originally planned.
 Their new £1bn, million square feet office is not now expected to be ready before 2017.